-- 9.5 The City is committed to supporting the development of various rental housing options, as a means of increasing affordability and expanding the range of housing options in Whitehorse. - 9.6 The development of secondary suites (e.g., living suites, garden suites) will be supported.
+- 9.6 The City is committed to supporting the development of various rental housing types, as a means of increasing affordability and expanding the range of housing options in Whitehorse. - 9.7 The City will study the impact of short-term rentals on the availability of a variety of housing options including affordable rental housing. - 9.8 The development of secondary suites (e.g., living suites, garden suites) will be supported.